DerekTurtleRoe/ares/docs/guides/shaders.md

 but sophisticated shaders
-(such as the third-party "xBR" shader) try to produce higher-quality output by recognising particular patterns, like taking three diagonal pixels and turning that into a smooth diagonal line.
+(such as the third-party "xBR" shader) try to produce higher-quality output by recognizing particular patterns, like taking three diagonal pixels and turning that into a smooth diagonal line.

 These shaders assume that
 each pixel drawn by the game's artists becomes a single pixel in the video output they analyze.
-The hand-held consoles that higan emulates
+The hand-held consoles that ares emulates
 (and also the Famicom)
 can only output video at one specific resolution, so this "one pixel equals one pixel" rule holds true, and pattern-based shaders like "xBR" work just fine.
 Unfortunately,
-this is not true for most of the TV-based consoles that higan supports.
+this is not true for most of the TV-based consoles that ares supports.

 The Super Famicom's "normal" video mode draws 256 pixels across the width of the screen, but the "high resolution" mode draws 512.
-Since Super Famicom games can enable hi-res mode at any time (even halfway through a frame), higan always renders Super Famicom video output 512 pixels wide, just in case.
+Since Super Famicom games can enable hi-res mode at any time (even halfway through a frame), ares always renders Super Famicom video output 512 pixels wide, just in case.
 This means that in "normal" mode, each pixel drawn by the game's artists